MBrunoS/MBrunoS/README.md

 # Hello there!
 I’m Maurício Bruno

-- 👩‍💻I'm a front-end ~lover~ developer 😁.
+- 👩‍💻 I'm a front-end ~lover~ developer 😁.
 - 👀 Javascript enthusiast since 2013
 - 🔭 I'm currently working with WordPress, and leading graphic design team dedicated to youth
 - 🌱 I’m currently learning Node.js, React Native and also enhancing my knowledge of React and Next.js